quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 packet.
 If an immediate acknowledgement is not send, the CE marks are reported in the next acknowledgement.

-The Ignore-CE bit SHOULD NOT be set if ECT(1) is negotiated with DCTCP
-{{?RFC8257}} or L4S, because it delays the congestion controller's ability to quickly respond to congestion.
+The Ignore-CE bit SHOULD NOT be set if the sender sets ECT(1) in its outgoing packets, such as with L4S, because it delays the congestion controller's ability to quickly respond to congestion.

 ## Batch Processing of Packets {#batch}